 Tourism: South Carolina is peppered with countless historical sites and natural attractions.
 If you want to highlight all that the Palmetto State has to offer, consider starting a business that caters to tourists, such as tour companies, hotels or vacation rental properties.

 Food and beverage: South Carolina is known for its Southern cuisine, particularly its seafood and barbecue.
-Starting a restaurant or food truck that specializes in these types of dishes could be a good opportunity.
+Starting a food truck or another food business that specializes in these types of dishes could be a good opportunity.

 Manufacturing: South Carolina has a strong manufacturing sector, particularly in the automotive industry, providing opportunities for businesses that supply parts or services to manufacturers.

 Logistics and distribution: South Carolina is a major hub for logistics and distribution, particularly in the port city of Charleston.
-Consider starting a business that provides logistics or distribution services.
+Consider starting a business that provides logistics or distribution services, for example starting a trucking business, or box truck business.

-Construction and real estate: As South Carolina’s population continues to rise, so does the demand for construction and real estate business.
-If either of these fields interest you, consider a career as a home builder, real estate agent or property manager and create a construction website.
+Construction and real estate: As South Carolina’s population continues to rise, so does the demand for construction (see how to create a construction business) and real estate business.
+If either of these fields interest you, consider a career as a contractor business, real estate agent or property manager and create a construction website.
+Learn more about how to start a real estate business, rental property venture or painting business.

 02. Define your business type

 Each type of business has a unique set of pluses and minuses which will have far-reaching impacts on your business.
-Everything from your business plan, to the funding you seek, to how your business is registered ultimately stems from the model you choose.
+Everything from your business plan, to the funding you seek, to your business triage system, to how your business is registered ultimately stems from the business entity and model you choose.
 So, you’ll want to make sure you do your research before landing on your choice.
 Common options include:

 Beyond this, you’ll want to think about your core business model and how that impacts your structure.
 Popular models include: